Path: Profile Dropdown >> Reporting & Analysis >> Engage

-3. Submission Rate, Comment Rate & Vote Rate: The % of visitors who completed the key actions of submitting, commenting, and voting are calculated as follows (example is calculating for % submitted):
+3. Submission Rate, Comment Rate & Vote Rate: The % of visitors who completed the key actions of submitting, commenting, and voting are calculated as follows (an example is calculating for % submitted):

 (number of visitors who submitted at least 1 idea this month / total unique visitors this month) * 100

-4. Change in rate of key actions: The change in % of members taking key actions is calculated in the following way (example is given for % submitted):
+4. Change in rate of key actions: The change in % of members taking key actions is calculated in the following way (an example is given for % submitted):

 % unique visitors who submitted this month - % unique visitors who submitted last month